 Caitlin Mills is a Melbourne based photographer specialising in interiors, portraits, travel and food photography.
 Caitlin shoots many of our studio visits and travel features, and recently travelled to Tasmania to capture this beautiful story!

 Sean started his career as a newspaper photographer in Tasmania.
 Now based in Melbourne, he is a regular contributor to titles such as Monocle, Wallpaper*, Belle, Feast, and Dwell.

 After completing a Bachelor of Economic & Social Sciences, Sydney based lifestyle photographer Nikki To perfected her craft by assisting a number of Australia’s leading photographers.
 With a particular passion for shooting food, Nikki’s clients include Google Food, Jamie Oliver, Broadsheet Sydney and Qantas Magazine.

 Rachel is a lifestyle photographer based in Sydney.
 She aims to capture fleeting moments that might otherwise pass unnoticed.
 She is a contributor to Brace Magazine, Petite Grand and Broadsheet.

 Honey is a lifestyle and food photographer based in Camden, NSW.
 She’s passionate about telling the stories of makers, farmers, foodies and producers through photography and video.
 Honey is an avid gardener with an obsession with bees and aims to one day live self-sufficiently.

 Jody is in the business of documenting the genius of creators, stylists, designers, architects and builders.
 She has worked for News Ltd for nine years as a photojournalist before starting her own business.
-Jody has contributed to many national publications including, Belle, InsideOut, Real Living, House & Garden, Home Beautiful and Gourmet Traveller.
+Jody has contributed to many national publications including, Belle, InsideOut, Real Living and House & Garden.